ReactForBeginners/course-overview/lecture1/README.md

 # refs and findDOMNode

+Sometimes you might want to reach into the DOM and do some changes, but not necessarily involve the state and props.
+In these situations, you'll need to grab the node of your choice.

-React provides a handy way to reference DOM nodes.
+Luckily React provides a handy way of grabbing DOM nodes.
 Simply call **React.findDOMNode(component)**, passing in the component of your choice.

 In order to get a reference your chosen component, you can use the *refs* attribute.
 Simply add a *ref* to a component like this: